We use cookies to provide you with a better experience. Learn more in our Privacy Policy.

 Training and checks

-In 2022, travel was partially restricted due to the global pandemic still going on, so with far fewer visits possible, we utilised different electronic means of communication to maintain regular interactions with our workforce.
-We continued to be focussed on agency labour and preventing worker exploitation within our business including recruitment agencies.
-As part of our own recruitment process we ask specific questions, learnt from modern slavery training.
-We also audit our main GLAA licenced agency labour provider trying to still avoiding face-to face meetings as much as possible.
+In 2024 we continued to be focussed on agency labour and preventing worker exploitation within our business including recruitment agencies.
+As part of our own recruitment process, we ask specific questions, learnt from modern slavery training.
+We also audit our main GLAA licenced agency labour provider.

 Our Policies

-• Grievance Policy - applies to all employees regardless of seniority or status and will be applied consistently and in a non-discriminatory manner.
+Grievance Policy - applies to all employees regardless of seniority or status and will be applied consistently and in a non-discriminatory manner.
+This is translated in the main languages used at Mansfields and posted around the site and farms.

 Our policies and procedures are in compliance with the ETI Base Code.